Design Workflows the Way Humans Actually Think

 - accept that diagrams and code will eventually diverge

-As workflows grow, diagrams become unreadable, logic becomes implicit, and teams lose shared understanding.
-This is where reliability breaks down.
+As workflows grow, diagrams become unreadable and teams lose shared understanding.

 Workflow logic first, tools second